coderamen666/srd-v3.5-md/monsters/monster-feats.md

 from its melee attack roll and deliver an awesome blow.
-If the creature hits a corporeal opponent smaller than itself with an awesome blow, its opponent must succeed on a Reflex save (DC = damage dealt) or be knocked flying 10 feet in a direction of the attacking creature's choice and fall prone.
-The attacking creature can only push the opponent in a straight line, and the opponent can't move closer to the attacking creature than the square it started in.
-If an obstacle prevents the completion of the opponent's move, the opponent and the obstacle each take 1d6 points of damage, and the opponent stops in the space adjacent to the obstacle.
+If the creature hits a corporeal opponent smaller than itself with an awesome blow, its opponent must succeed on a Reflex save (DC = damage dealt) or be knocked flying 10 feet in a direction of the attacking creature’s choice and fall prone.
+The attacking creature can only push the opponent in a straight line, and the opponent can’t move closer to the attacking creature than the square it started in.
+If an obstacle prevents the completion of the opponent’s move, the opponent and the obstacle each take 1d6 points of damage, and the opponent stops in the space adjacent to the obstacle.

-## Craft Construct [\[Item Creation\]]{.small} {#craft-construct}
+## Craft Construct <span class="small">\[Item Creation\]</span>

 **Prerequisites:** Craft Magic Arms and Armor, Craft Wondrous Item.

 **Benefit:** A creature with this feat can create any construct whose prerequisites it meets.
 Enchanting a construct takes one day for each 1,000 gp in its market price.
-To enchant a construct, a spellcaster must spend 1/25 the item's price in XP and use up raw materials costing half of this price (see individual construct monster entries for details).
+To enchant a construct, a spellcaster must spend 1/25 the item’s price in XP and use up raw materials costing half of this price (see individual construct monster entries for details).

 A creature with this feat can repair constructs that have taken damage.